aregtech/areg-sdk/docs/DEVELOP.md

 ### Attributes

 _Attributes_ in services are data that clients can subscribe to get update notifications.
-The attributes are listed in the section `<AttributeList> ... <\AttributeList>`.
+The attributes are listed in the section `<AttributeList> ... </AttributeList>`.
 In this example the system notifies connected clients when the value of `SomeAttr1` is changed, i.e. the system checks whether the new value is equal or not, then updates and sends notification to all subscribed clients:
 ```xml
 <Attribute DataType="SomeEnum" ID="15" Name="SomeAttr1" Notify="OnChange">
     <Description>An attribute to notify subscribers only when value is changed.</Description>